How do I learn how to invest in stocks?

 Can you buy stocks on the weekend?

 Investors who want to trade stocks on the weekends will find that they have a few different options available to you.
 Your first option is to simply place orders for trades you want to make over the weekend and know that the orders will get filled when the market reopens at the beginning of the week.

 Your next option would be to trade in other markets.
 You have the option of trading internationally using other stock markets that, thanks to time differences, are open at different times.
-For example, the Hong Kong stock market is about 12 hours ahead of the United States east coast.
-This means that Sunday evening in the U.S, the market will be opening in Hong Kong.
+For example, the Hong Kong stock market is about 12 hours ahead of the United States East Coast.
+This means that on Sunday evening in the U.S., the market will be opening in Hong Kong.

 Finally, you can also consider the markets specifically in the Middle East, which operate on a calendar with Friday as the start of the week and runs right through the weekend.